Emulators and Simulators

 Let’s go back to the iPhone simulator example from before.
 Assume that you take the false positive at face value and continue to code an entire feature–say, a voice modifier–on top of it.
 If your CI engine tests your builds on real devices, the error will be caught in time.
 If not, you will end up deploying a buggy feature to beta.

-Most mobile apps are deleted in a week after being installed for reasons like battery and memory drain and janky UI.
+Remember that most mobile apps are deleted in a week after being installed for reasons like battery and memory drain and janky UI.
 You cannot catch these issues without testing on mobile device hardware—which needs real mobile devices.

 This is why modern product teams run automated tests across a carefully curated matrix of real mobile devices to find UI, system, and performance bugs in mobile apps before release.
 This helps pinpoint error sources to the exact line of code for quick debugs.